inkognitro/oas-tszod-gen/README.md

   withZod: true, // optional
   // By default or in case of `false`, only TypeScript types are generated without Zod schemas

-  requestHandlers: ['AxiosRequestHandler', 'AuthRequestHandler'], // optional
+  templates: ['AxiosRequestHandler', 'AuthRequestHandler', 'ResponseExtractors'], // optional
-  // This will add only the defined RequestHandler implementations.
+  // This will add only the defined templates.
-  // An empty array results in no added implementations.
+  // An empty array results in no added templates.
-  // By default, all available RequestHandler implementations are added.
+  // By default, all available templates will be added to your codebase.

   ignoreEndpointsWithoutOperationId: false, // optional
   // In case of `true`, endpoints whithout an "operationId" are ignored for code output.
 Default is `false`.